Previously added items:

 The TRC lentiviral shRNA libraries are provided in 96-well microtiter plates containing frozen stock cultures of E. coli in 2XLB broth with 8% glycerol and carbenicillin (100 µ/ml).
-Thermo Fisher Scientific checks all cultures for growth prior to shipment.
+We check all cultures for growth prior to shipment.
 Individual shRNA constructs are shipped as glycerol stock cultures on wet ice.

 J. Moffat et al., A Lentiviral RNAi Library for Human and Mouse Genes Applied to an Arrayed Viral High-Content Screen.
 Cell.124, 1283-1298 (2006).

 S. A. Stewart et al., Lentivirus-delivered stable gene silencing by RNAi in primary cells.
 RNA.
 9, 493-501 (2003).